 - Earn 2 Bonus Points per $1 spent at restaurants, on airlines tickets purchased directly from the airlines, on local transit and commuting and on fitness club and gym memberships

-Hyatt partners with Chase to offer the co-branded The World Of Hyatt Credit Card.
+Hyatt partners with Chase to offer the co-branded World of Hyatt Credit Card.
 This card is a must-have for the World of Hyatt loyalist, and it may even make great sense for the occasional Hyatt guest.
 The card's current welcome offer will cover a few award nights with Hyatt, depending on the hotel tier.
-In addition, you can Earn 9 points total per $1 spent at Hyatt - 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 you can earn as a World of Hyatt member.
+In addition, you can Earn up to 9 points total per $1 spent at Hyatt - 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 from Hyatt as a World of Hyatt member.
 The card also offers bonus points on a range of other purchases, including restaurants and airfare.

 Chase Ultimate Rewards cards

 World of Hyatt is a transfer partner of Chase Ultimate Rewards.
 You can transfer your points at a 1:1 ratio in increments of 1,000 points to World of Hyatt.

 The following Chase credit cards earn Ultimate Rewards points:

 |Chase Sapphire Preferred® Card||Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,000 when you redeem through Chase Ultimate Rewards®.
 Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.||2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide||$95|